Vitals Today

 Classification

-Type I (most common 72%) without previous coronary disease: due to a coronary spasm that produces electrocardiographic changes secondary to ischemia, cardiac enzymes may be normal or reflect progression to an acute myocardial infarction.
+• Type I (majority 72%) without prior coronary disease: it is due to a coronary spasm that produces electrocardiographic changes secondary to ischemia, cardiac enzymes may be normal or reflect progression to an acute myocardial infarction.

-Type II with previous coronary disease: erosion or rupture of the atheromatous plaque, causing an acute myocardial infarction.
+• Type II with previous coronary artery disease: erosion or rupture of the atheromatous plaque, causing an acute myocardial infarction.

-An acute allergic reaction associated with SCA should make us think of a Kounis syndrome (KS).
+The diagnosis is primarily clinical and based on suspicion.
+An acute allergic reaction associated with acute coronary syndrome should raise suspicion of a Kounis syndrome (KS).

 Diagnostic tests